RosterElf Logo

 Forecast from bookings

-Use reservation data to predict staffing needs and avoid over/under rostering.
+Use reservation data and POS history to predict staffing needs and avoid over/under rostering.

 Build master rosters

-Create template rosters for typical weeks that meet award requirements.
+Create template rosters for typical weeks that meet award requirements and adjust for variations.

 Stagger start times

-Use varied start times to match staffing to customer flow throughout the day.
+Use varied start times to match staffing to customer flow throughout the day for better efficiency.

-Monitor weekend and public holiday labour costs to inform pricing and scheduling.
+Monitor weekend and public holiday labour costs in real-time as you build rosters.

 Cross-train staff

-Train FOH staff on multiple positions to increase flexibility.
+Train FOH staff on multiple positions (bar, floor, host) to increase flexibility.

 Use shift swapping

-Enable staff to swap shifts with manager approval to reduce callouts.
+Enable staff to swap shifts with manager approval to reduce callouts and improve coverage.

 AVOID THESE